 Masarik said that the local geography in Kewaunee and Door County makes minimizing this impact difficult.
 For this reason, regulations alone may not be enough to ensure safe water, especially in years with large rainstorms or wet springs.

 However, Masarik pointed out that this contamination does not necessarily all come from concentrated animal feeding operations.

 Masarik said, “the reality is that in those areas anything you do on the land surface has the potential to impact groundwater.
 So, whether it be spreading manure or whether it be septic systems in those areas, in every activity, we have to take extra precautions.”

 There has been some movement in the dairy industry to acknowledge and try to minimize water quality impacts.
 For these efforts, Masarik said, “they deserve some credit for at least helping to move the needle forward.”

-One group called Peninsula Pride is an organization of dairy farmers in Kewaunee and Door County, the organization’s website said they aim to address water quality issues by educating farmers about better practices and helping families with contaminated water.
+One group called Peninsula Pride is an organization of dairy farmers in Kewaunee and Door Counties.
+The organization’s website said they aim to address water quality issues by educating farmers about better practices and helping families with contaminated water.

 The S&S Jerseyland Dairy LLC website said that they try to reduce fertilizer use on their cropland and employ practices to reduce erosion.